Microsoft/azure-docs.cs-cz/articles/cosmos-db/create-sql-api-dotnet.md

         public Child[] Children { get; set; }
         public Address Address { get; set; }
         public bool IsRegistered { get; set; }
-        public override string ToString()
+        // The ToString() method is used to format the output, it's used for demo purpose only.
+It's not required by Azure Cosmos DB public override string ToString()
         {
             return JsonConvert.SerializeObject(this);